 100 Kent Street, Ottawa, Ontario K1P 5R7

-- Room & Meal: $135/night + 4% MAT + 13% HST.
-Based on single or double occupancy, add $40 for double occupancy.
-Includes 3 daily meals, beverages, and snack delivered to your door.
+- Room & Meal: $150/night + taxes.
+Single occupancy.
+Includes 3 daily meals, beverages, and snack delivered directly to guestroom (10 nights minimum).

 Room amenities: complimentary WiFi, floor to ceiling windows (which open), mini fridge, in-room safe, internet TVs with streaming/casting functionality, coffee maker/tea, work desk & ergonomic chair, bathroom amenities, bathtub/shower combo, alarm clock, hairdryer, and microwave available upon request.
-Food delivery options are available onsite, such as Starbucks and Room Service.
+Food delivery options are available from our onsite food & beverage outlets such as Starbucks and Spin Kitchen & Bar.

 Holiday Inn & Suites

 - Room & Meal: $135/night + taxes.
 Includes breakfast, lunch and dinner daily for 1 person delivered to suite.